atomisthq/docs/docs/developer/index.md

 -   Runtime platforms like [Kubernetes][k8] and [Cloud Foundry][cf]
 -   Custom events from _any_ other system you use

-and makes them available via an automation API.
+and makes them available via the Atomist API for software.

 As Atomist ingests events, typically via webhook JSON payloads, it automatically correlates them to each other: commits to pushes to